 Month 4-6: By now, your Alocasia should be growing into a beautiful mature Bambino plant.

-Alocasia Bambino Yellow Leaves
+Alocasia Bambino FAQs

 Improper hydration of the soil or over-watering is two common causes of Alocasia Bambino yellow leaves.
 Since these plants love water and are not drought-resistant, dehydration is a serious problem and can cause the leaves’ immediate dullness.
 Additionally, saturated or waterlogged soil can also suffocate the roots and make the leaves look pale and yellow.